-RELIEF is a project of the IASP Pain Research Forum (PRF).
+RELIEF is the companion web site of the IASP Pain Research Forum (PRF).
 PRF is a freely available, interactive web site for pain researchers seeking to better understand the neurobiology and causes of chronic pain and develop new treatments.
-Both RELIEF and PRF were originally launched as programs of the Harvard NeuroDiscovery Center at Harvard Medical School, and are now a service provided by the non-profit International Association for the Study of Pain (IASP).
+Both RELIEF and PRF were originally launched as programs of the Harvard NeuroDiscovery Center at Harvard Medical School and are now publications of the non-profit International Association for the Study of Pain (IASP).

 Who funds RELIEF?

-RELIEF is currently supported by the Rita Allen Foundation, which has provided a grant for the design, development, and launch of RELIEF and for our ongoing work.
-Previous funders include Pfizer and Purdue Pharma, which provided additional unrestricted educational grant support after RELIEF was launched.
+RELIEF was created thanks to the generous support of the Rita Allen Foundation, which provided grants for the development, launch and continued growth of RELIEF, and is now supported by IASP.
+Previous funders included Pfizer and Purdue Pharma, which provided additional unrestricted educational grant support after RELIEF was launched.

 Do sponsors have any influence over site content?